 Kickstarter also doesn’t let you hide old perks.
-This means that new potential backers will see every single pricing change in the past (but not in the future, of course).
-Whenever they arrive at your campaign, it will always look like they’re getting the most expensive version!
+This means new potential backers will see every pricing change in the past (but not in the future).
+Whenever they arrive at your campaign, it will look like they’re getting the most expensive version!

-Another feature Kickstarter doesn’t have, compared to Indiegogo, is the wonderful Secret Perk.
-With these, you can create tailored perks to send to influencers, or via your direct sales channels.
-This works great if you want to incentivize your subscribers and provide them with additional limited benefits.
+Another feature Kickstarter doesn’t have, compared to Indiegogo, is the secret perks.
+You can create tailored perks to send to influencers or via your direct sales channels with secret perks.
+This works great if you want to incentivize subscribers and provide them with limited additional benefits.

-One thing Kickstarter does have that Indiegogo doesn’t, is the timed perk.
-When creating a perk, you can select the start and end dates for it and it will automatically lock when it’s crossed.
+One thing Kickstarter does have that Indiegogo doesn’t is the timed perk.
+When creating a perk, you can select its start and end dates, and it will automatically lock when it’s crossed.
 This is perfect for creating super early bird deals that are only live for the initial 24 hours, for example.

 Kickstarter charges all backers at the end of the crowdfunding campaign if the goal is reached, so backers show a pledging intent rather than a pledge and are only charged when the campaign reaches its goal.
-This means they can change their mind anytime right up until the end of the campaign and cancel the pledge.
-This translates to an average 5-10% drop in backers for most campaigns.
+This means they can change their mind anytime until the end of the campaign and cancel the Kickstarter pledge.
+The Kickstarter pledge manager will help you keep track of pledges and backer information and help you further collect payments and fulfill rewards.
+This, unfortunately, translates to a 5-10% drop in backers for most campaigns.

-And for a great automation tool, that manages all your rewards on both Kickstarter and Indiegogo, check out Perkfection.
+[BONUS TIP] And for a great automation tool that manages all your rewards on both Kickstarter and Indiegogo, check out Perkfection.
 Maintaining a constantly limited supply of rewards can increase conversion rates by up to 30%!
-And for most of crowdfunding’s existence, creators would do that by hand — constantly monitoring their quantities, and adding more when supplies ran low.
+And for most of the crowdfunding’s existence, creators would do that by hand — constantly monitoring their quantities and adding more when supplies ran low.

 Keeping in touch with your backers is one of crowdfunding’s most important factors.
-This differentiating feature — compared to typical e-commerce — is one of the things that brings superbackers back time and again.
+Compared to typical e-commerce, this differentiating feature is one of the things that brings superbackers back time and again.

 This connection is generally managed through updates, publicly displayed on the crowdfunding page, messages, and comments.

-Both platforms offer the same features, but Kickstarter has a few cards up its sleeve.
-With Kickstarter, you can save your updates as drafts, and return to them later.
-And when you send out messages (i.e. emails), they’re not sent for 30 minutes.
+Both crowdfunding platforms offer the same features, but Kickstarter has several cards up its sleeve.
+With Kickstarter, you can save your updates as drafts and return them later.
+And when you send out messages (i.e., emails), they’re not sent for 30 minutes.
 This might sound like a disadvantage, but it’s really not.
 How many times have you pressed send, only to realize you misspelled your product’s primary benefit?
 Or have the old, more affordable price listed?
 Oh no!

 With Indiegogo, on the other hand, emails are sent immediately.
 And there’s no way to save your updates as a draft.
-Sure, you could just save them in Google Docs, and copy them over when they’re ready — but we appreciate this added functionality.
+Sure, you could just save them in Google Docs and copy them when they’re ready — but we appreciate this added functionality.

-You can also use tools like CrossProm to work together with other campaigners to cross-promote each others’ campaigns in your updates.
+You can also use tools like CrossProm to collaborate with other campaigners to cross-promote each others’ campaigns in your updates.

 Both platforms allow you to run campaigns between 1 and 60 days long.
 However, both platforms recommend keeping your campaign length below 30-40 days.
 The longer it goes, the less urgency your backers feel.

-Another similarity they share is the ability to extend your campaign length.
-Although you can’t surpass 60 days from launch, if you started out with a 30-day campaign, and realized you won’t be hitting your goals on day 29, just open up your campaign editor and extend it by another 30 days (or less).
+Another similarity between Indiegogo and Kickstarter is the ability to extend your campaign length.
+Although you can’t surpass 60 days from launch, if you started with a 30-day campaign and realized you wouldn’t be hitting your goals on day 29, you’ll be able to extend your campaign’s deadline.

 One benefit Indiegogo offers is the possibility of going to InDemand, and extending your campaign indefinitely.
 This works for campaigns that you start on both Indiegogo and Kickstarter, although the platform fees will be slightly higher if you’re joining from the competition…